 However, simply being at a proper weight does not guarantee your cholesterol levels are acceptable.
-In fact, people who do not easily gain weight may not be as health conscious when it comes to the foods they consume since they do not see a direct impact.
-This is why the next steps of eating heart healthy foods and getting your cholesterol levels checked regularly after age 20 are of equal importance.
+People who do not easily gain weight may not be as health-conscious when it comes to the foods they consume since they do not see a direct impact.
+This is why the next steps of eating heart-healthy foods and getting your cholesterol levels checked regularly after age 20 are of equal importance.

 Trans fat, on the other hand, is something that should be completely avoided.
-Trans fat is formed as a by product of an industrial process that adds hydrogen to liquid vegetable oil, turning it into a solid.
-It is then used as a preservative to give foods a longer shelf life, and is often called partially hydrogenated oil.
+Trans fat is formed as a by-product of an industrial process that adds hydrogen to liquid vegetable oil, turning it into a solid.
+It is then used as a preservative to give foods longer shelf life and is often called partially hydrogenated oil.

 Know your cholesterol levels and have them checked regularly